 Can You Get Disability Benefits for High Blood Pressure?

-Updated by , Attorney · UC Law San Francisco
+Updated by , Attorney Seattle University School of Law

 Symptoms and Treatment of High Blood Pressure

 Many people with hypertension have no apparent symptoms.
-High blood pressure (HBP) is often discovered during a regular check-up or when you seek treatment for another reason.
+High blood pressure is often discovered during a regular check-up or when you seek treatment for another reason.
 Doctors will usually look at several blood pressure readings at various times of day before diagnosing hypertension.

-If you have high blood pressure, especially if it's very high, you might experience any of the following symptoms:
+If you have high blood pressure—especially if it's very high—you might experience any of the following symptoms:

 Untreated hypertension can also increase your risk of heart disease and brain disorders.
 But with treatment, high blood pressure can often be controlled.
 Treatment for hypertension generally starts with lifestyle changes such as: